 How to control it: Water regularly and reduce thatch to help prevent the sod webworms from infesting.
 Thatch is a loose, jumbled up layer of dead and living shoots, stems, and roots that develops between the zone of green vegetation and the soil surface.
 Sod webworms love thatch, where they hang out just above the soil and feed on the undersides of grass blades.
 Insecticides should be applied to the surface of damaged areas when the larvae start to eat.

 Neave Can Banish Your Damaging Lawn Pests

 When insects start treating your turf like an all-you-can-eat buffet, there’s a wide variety of treatments available.
-Although there are several commercial insect control and DIY insect control products, sometimes these are not enough.
+Although there are several commercial pest control and DIY pest control products, sometimes these are not enough.
 We at Neave Lawn Care, can customize pest management solutions for your lawn.
-Neave Lawn Care will develop the perfect integrated insect control service for your specific circumstance.
+Neave Lawn Care will develop the perfect integrated pest control service for your specific circumstance.

 We also offer tick and flea spraying, so you don’t have to worry about your four-legged loved ones playing outdoors and becoming infested with the pests.
 We know insects can be a serious threat to the health of your outdoor plant life.
 You’ve invested too much time and money in your lawn to have hungry pests destroy it.
 Stop insects and pests from damaging your lawn today.

 If you’re in the Hudson Valley, call us at (845) 463-0592.
 If you’re in Westchester County, call (914) 271-7996; from Connecticut, dial (203) 212-4800.
 Or, fill out our simple web form, and we’ll contact you about setting up your free consultation.